Chrissy Teigen Has Hilarious Response To Stormy Daniels’ Lawyer Seeking Proof Of Giuliani’s Adult Movie Habits

 Chrissy Teigen gave everyone a reason to laugh when she responded to Stormy Daniels’ lawyer Michael Avenatti looking for proof that Rudy Giuliani has ever “voluntarily viewing pornography.”
 In response, Teigen asked, “Who on earth is gonna admit to watching porn with rudy guiliani? god speed, Michael,” according to Hollywood Life.

 Avenatti also had to concede, responding “I see your point… this may be a tough ask but there may be other evidence available.”
 No one is sure what Avenatti means by “other evidence,” so only time will tell.

-Rudy Guiliani, President Donald Trump’s lawyer, previously slammed porn stars, including Daniels, for her profession on Tel Aviv.
+Rudy Guiliani, President Donald Trump’s lawyer, previously slammed adult film stars, including Daniels, for her profession while he was speaking in Tel Aviv.

 “I respect all human beings.
 I even have to respect criminals.
 But I’m sorry, I don’t respect a porn star the way I respect a career women or a women of substance or a woman who has great respect for herself as a women and as a person and isn’t going to sell her body for sexual exploitation.”

-Guiliani’s inference that he respects criminals more than porn stars, which would certainly include Stormy Daniels, upset Daniels’ lawyer Michael Avenatti.
+Guiliani’s inference that he respects criminals more than adult film stars, which would certainly include Stormy Daniels, upset Daniels’ lawyer Michael Avenatti.
 Avenatti called Guiliani a “misogynist,” “a pig,” and said that “Mr. Trump didn’t seem to have any ‘moral’ issues with her and others back in 2006 and beyond.”
-Avenatti also said Trump out to fire Guiliani, according to The Hill.
+Avenatti also said Trump should fire Guiliani, according to The Hill.
 The name-calling between the two men is not new, with Giuliani calling Avenattie an “ambulance chaser” and a “jerk” in the past.

 Stormy Daniels' former attorney is now suing, contending she lied about his role in events surrounding the $130,000 hush deal she signed with Pres.
 Trump's personal lawyer. https://t.co/riTcdde7p6 pic.twitter.com/UCTqGLQzZw